Irish Sign Language: 19th century

 The first school for deaf children in Ireland, the Claremont Institution, was established in 1816 by Dr. Charles Orpen.
 According to admission documents between 1816 and 1822, about half of the students admitted already knew some form of signing.
 Conama and Leonard suggest that this points to evidence of an older, undocumented form of ISL.

-The Claremont Institution was a Protestant institution and given that Ireland was a part of the United Kingdom, it is no surprise that BSL (or some version of signed English based in BSL) was used for teaching and learning (Pollard 2006).
+The Claremont Institution was a Protestant institution and given that Ireland was then a part of the United Kingdom, it is no surprise that BSL (or some version of signed English based in BSL) was used for teaching and learning (Pollard 2006).
 St. Mary's School for Deaf Girls sent two teachers and two students to Caen in France for 6 months; the students there likely learned LSF, which likely influenced ISL when the students returned to Ireland.
 McDonnell (1979) reports that the Irish institutions – Catholic and Protestant – did not teach the children to speak, and that it was not until 1887 that Claremont changed from a manual to an oral approach.
 For the Catholic schools, the shift to oralism came later: St. Mary's School for Deaf Girls moved to an oral approach in 1946 and St. Joseph's School for Deaf Boys shifted to oralism in 1956, though this did not become formal state policy until 1972.
 Sign language use was seriously suppressed and religion was used to further stigmatise the language (e.g. children were encouraged to give up signing for Lent and sent to confession if caught signing).
 The fact that the Catholic schools are segregated on the basis of gender led to the development of a gendered-generational variant of Irish Sign Language that is still evident (albeit to a lesser degree) today.